This tutorial will show you how to configure builtin Prometheus scraper to monitor Stash backup and recovery operations as well as Stash operator.

 Now, we are ready to configure our Prometheus server to scrape those metrics.

-certificate has been created in monitoring
+Let’s check stash-apiserver-cert certificate has been created in monitoring namespace.

 $ kubectl get secret -n monitoring -l=app=stash